kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 Make a record of the `kubeadm join` command that `kubeadm init` outputs.
 You need this command to [join nodes to your cluster](#join-nodes).

-The token is used for mutual authentication between the control-plane node and the joining nodes.
+The token is used for mutual authentication between the control-plane and the joining nodes.
 The token included here is secret.
 Keep it safe, because anyone with this token can add authenticated nodes to your cluster.
 These tokens can be listed, created, and deleted with the `kubeadm token` command.
 See the